 And that’s why I’m here, dear readers.
 Reader, I am ready to bring blogs back.
 So many websites I loved and cherished and that started off as humble blogs have since gone into monetization and commercialization, or have simply disappeared.
-I’m craving those early, “genuine” blogs again, written for the sake of writing alone.
+I’m craving those early “genuine” blogs again, those anonymous and pseudonymous blogs, written for the sake of writing alone.

 So, welcome to my blog!